COFFEE AND KNOW-HOW · PHILOSOPHY

 Why we roast our coffee: the philosophy behind every cup

-Specialty coffee isn't a trend.
-It's a way of thinking differently about the product, from the plant to the cup.
+Specialty coffee is not a trend.
+It’s a way of thinking about the product differently, from the plant to the cup.
 At Carrera Café, this philosophy is at the heart of everything we do.
-Before we talk about espresso or latte art, we talk about beans, origin, processing method, and roasting.
+Before talking about espresso or latte art, we talk about beans, origin, processing method, and roasting.

 Here’s what happens behind the scenes of every cup you drink with us.

 It all starts with bean selection.
-We work with Quebec micro-roasters who share our demands: traceability, consistent quality, respect for producers.
-Every batch of coffee we receive has a story, a precise origin, a distinct aromatic profile.
+We work with Quebec micro-roasters who share our standards: traceability, consistent quality, respect for producers.
+Every batch of coffee we receive has a story, a precise origin, and a distinct flavor profile.

-An Ethiopian Arabica does not have the same character as a Colombian or Guatemalan.
-These differences are not cosmetic: they determine how the coffee will behave in extraction, which notes will emerge, what texture you will feel in your mouth.
+An Ethiopian arabica does not have the same character as a Colombian or Guatemalan.
+These differences are not cosmetic: they determine how the coffee will behave during extraction, which notes will stand out, and what texture you will feel in your mouth.

 Over-roasting erases the nuances of a bean.
 Under-roasting leaves unpleasant green acids.
-The sweet spot is in between: where the fruity, floral, or chocolate notes of the bean are fully expressed without being burnt.
+The right point lies between the two: where the fruity, floral, or chocolate notes of the bean fully express themselves without being burnt.

-Our roasting partners work with curves, meaning they precisely control the temperature at each moment of the process.
-It's a precise, almost mechanical job, reminiscent of race car engine engineering: every variable counts.
+Our roasting partners work with the curve, meaning they precisely control the temperature at every moment of the process.
+It's a precise, almost mechanical job that reminds us of the engineering of a race engine: every variable counts.

 A good bean, poorly extracted, makes bad coffee.
-Extraction is the stage where water meets coffee and draws out its aromatic components.
+Extraction is the step where water meets coffee and draws out the aromatic components.
 Too short: the coffee is acidic and hollow.
 Too long: it becomes bitter and astringent.
-Good extraction is about balance.
+The right extraction is balance.

 At Carrera Café, we calibrate our extraction parameters every morning: grind size, coffee weight, water temperature, extraction time.
-This is not routine: it's a daily adjustment to ensure your cup is as good as possible.
+It’s not routine: it’s a daily reset to ensure your cup is as good as possible.

 Milk: texture and temperature

-For our lattes and cappuccinos, milk is a raw material in its own right.
-It's not just about heating it: we need to create a micro-emulsion, a creamy, velvety texture that blends with the espresso without drowning it.
+For our lattes and cappuccinos, milk is a key ingredient.
+It’s not just about heating it: you have to create a microemulsion, that is, a creamy, velvety texture that blends with the espresso without drowning it.

-We use quality local milk and steam it to achieve this texture that transforms a simple coffee with milk into something truly different.
+We use quality local milk and work the steam to achieve that texture that transforms a simple café au lait into something truly different.

-Because a cup of coffee is a small break in your day.
-And that break deserves to be truly good.
+Because a cup of coffee is a little break in your day.
+And this break deserves to be really good.
 Not just okay.
-Not just drinkable.
-Truly good.
-That's the promise of Carrera Café: to serve you something that has been thought through, carefully prepared, and that will remind you why you love coffee.
+Not drinkable.
+Really good.
+That’s the promise of Carrera Café: to serve you something thoughtfully made, carefully prepared, and that will remind you why you love coffee.

 TASTE THE DIFFERENCE

 Come discover our specialty coffee at Petit Champlain.
-Each cup is the result of meticulous work, from bean to extraction.
-We'd be happy to tell you all about it.
+Each cup is the result of meticulous work, from the bean to the extraction.
+We are happy to explain everything to you.

 FIND USRELATED ARTICLES